rwxrob/zet/20210921132830/README.md

 money on that you would have wasted on college.
 Leverage your learning lab while supplementing it with more "paper" that the industry has decided matters even more than college degrees.
 As of today, here are the certifications (in addition to A+) that I personally would pursue (based on my interests and the level of trust these create with potential employers).
 Every one requires lab interaction over a web portal to the terminal (not just multiple-guess):

 * Linux Foundation Certified IT Associate (LFCA)
+* Cisco Certified Network Administrator (CCNA)
-* Linux Foundation Certified System Administrator (LFCS
+* Linux Foundation Certified System Administrator (LFCS)
 * Linux Foundation Certified Engineer (LFCE)
 * Certified Kubernetes Application Developer (CKAD)
 * Certified Kubernetes Administrator (CSA)